In the past several years, credit card issuers have become significantly more competitive when it comes to small business cards.

 The Amex Business Gold Card offers several benefits that cardmembers may find useful, though do the benefits justify the annual fee?
 Let’s take a closer look.

 One of the great features of Amex cards is access to Amex Offers, which offers savings or bonus points on purchases with all kinds of retailers.
-There’s huge value to be had in getting as many no annual fee Amex cards as possible, so that you can get these offers on multiple cards.
+The more Amex cards you have, the more offers you’ll have access to.

 Amex Offers could save you hundreds of dollars per year.
 You can access these offers by logging into your account and scrolling down to the bottom of your account summary page.